siefkenj/latex-parser/packages/unified-latex/README.md

-# latex-parser
+# unified-latex
-Monorepo for `unified-latex`, `prettier-plugin-latex`, and friends, which are tools that generate an AST for and beautify LaTeX code

-Most of the action lies in the
-  - `packages/unified-latex/`
+A collection of plugins for dealing with LaTeX AST with the [Unifiedjs](https://unifiedjs.com/) framework.

-directory, where you'll find plugins for [Unifiedjs](https://unifiedjs.com/) and standalone tools for parsing LaTeX to an Abstract Syntax Tree (AST).
-Though *parsing* LaTeX isn't possible since it effectively has no grammar, *unified-latex* makes some practical assumptions.
+Though *parsing* LaTeX without executing it isn't possible, *unified-latex* makes some practical assumptions.
 It should work on your code, unless you do complicated things like redefine control sequences or embed complicated TeX-style macros.